Incubation Humidity Guide

 It will go on to ‘pip’ (make a small hole in the shell to breathe) 24 hours before hatching.
 It needs to have enough room inside the egg to turn around, breaking through the eggshell as it goes, eventually popping the broad end of the egg off and emerging as a chick.

 Humidity is the concentration of water vapour in the air.
 As you increase the humidity inside the incubator, the rate at which moisture evaporates from the egg decreases.
-Conversely, as you decrease the humidity, the rate at which the moisture evaporates from the egg increases.
+Conversely, as you decrease the humidity, the rate at which the water evaporates from the egg increases.

 What humidity do we need for hatching eggs?